How to Get Rid of Dog Smell & Eliminate Dog Odor

 A Wet Dog is a Smelly Dog

-It’s vital that you dry your dog’s fur properly after bathtime because when your dog’s coat is wet, it becomes a breeding group for bacteria.
+It's vital that you dry your dog's fur properly after bath time because when your dog's coat is wet, it becomes a breeding group for bacteria.
 The buildup of bacteria leads to a wretched musty smell.
+A lot of learning how to get rid of "dog smell" on a dog is really just about drying your pet properly.

 If your dog has a lot of fur and towel drying doesn’t get it dry enough, consider using a hairdryer to blow off some of that extra moisture.
 You don’t have to get your dog’s fur 100 percent dry, but make sure he’s not dripping or leaving wet spots where he sits.